Understanding and treating PTSD

 As some people find it helpful to speak about their experiences with other people who also have PTSD, group therapy can be used to teach ways to manage symptoms and help the individual understand the condition.

 Medication can be a useful adjunct to psychological therapy for the treatment of PTSD or in place of psychological treatment if the patient is unwilling or unable to engage in therapy.
-SSRI’s such as Paroxetine and Sertraline can be useful and are licensed for use in PTSD.
-The evidence base for drugs is limited however there is proof to support the use of Mirtazapine, Amitriptyline and Phenelzine.
+Selective serotonin reuptake inhibitors (SSRIs) such as Paroxetine and Sertraline can be useful and are licensed for use in PTSD.
+The evidence base for drugs is limited, however there is proof to support the use of Mirtazapine, Amitriptyline and Phenelzine.

 In addition, high levels of anxiety and disturbed sleep can be treated with short-term anxiolytics such as Benzodiazepines and other hypnotics.